gotchoices/MyCHIPs/client/chark/issues/tally_deps.md

   - Provides accept/reject functionality for chits
   - Fetches chit data and refreshes on changes

-### TallyReview Components
+### Reusable Tally Components

-#### `TallyReviewView` (src/screens/TallyReview/TallyReviewView.jsx)
+#### `TallyGraphic` (src/components/TallyGraphic/index.jsx)
-- **Purpose**: Visual representation of tally relationships and limits.
+- **Purpose**: Visual component displayed at the top of tally views showing relationship and limits.
 - **Functionality**:
+  - Displays avatars for both holder and partner
-  - Visually represents the foil/stock relationship
+  - Visually represents the foil/stock relationship with arrows and positioning
   - Shows graphical representation of credit/risk relationship
-  - Allows editing of tally limits
+  - Allows editing of tally limits with input fields
   - Provides a switch button to toggle tally type
+  - Used in both OpenTallyView and TallyPreview screens

 ### Utility Files